• Home

 Our Adventure

-We receive many questions about the strawbale house we built in 1994 and have lived in since 1997.
+We receive many questions about the Missouri Octagon, our strawbale house we built in 1994 and have lived in since 1997.
 We love it.
 It has very high insulation value (r 30), and so it stays warmer in the winter and cooler in the summer.
 It is very cozy, with it's thick walls, passive solar gain and adobe floor.
 Passive solar design uses the sun to naturally heat and light your home through south-facing windows.
+Our earthen floor absorbs the winter sun, contributing to our warmth.
 In addition to the passive solar, we use a wood stove for heating.
+During the autumn, winter and spring, our old Timberline wood stove also heats our water through a natural convection loop, while we are heating our home.
+It doesn't take much wood to heat up our hot water tank.
+During the summer and without air-conditioning, our home stays much cooler as we take advantage of tree and vine shading.
 We are also powered in large part by photovoltaic solar panels.
-Our family has lived off-grid for a good many years (since 1997), and we are very aware of energy usage, a little obsessed, really.
-Our son likes to check the gauge to see how much "juice" is still in the batteries!
+Our family has lived off-grid and frugally for a good many years (since 1997), and we are very aware of energy usage, a little obsessed, really.
+After all these years, we still like to check the gauge (voltmeter) to see how much "juice" is still in the batteries. :-)

 We had the amazing support of family and friends, which really helped our transition a lot.
 We began building our straw house in late October, a beautiful time to build in Missouri.

 We now have a straw bale cottage and more conveniences (like solar-powered refrigerator, computer, and lights), but have continued to hold on to some of the "old" ways, too.
-We still use the humanure method with local sawdust (because we love it), and we cook our food in much the same ways.
-Our place is cozy, but roomy (1200-1300 sq.ft.) compared to modern small-footprint homes.
-It protects us from the harshest elements, but otherwise our doors open out onto flagstone patios, which are cradled by Missouri forest, with mossy rocks, babbling creeks and waterfalls.
-Of course, no scene would be complete without the helpful and loving companionship of the many dogs, cats, peacocks, chickens, and horse we have shared our lives with.
+Post-tent-living and decades later, we still use the humanure method with local sawdust.
+We like the humanure method, because composting makes sense to us.
+Composting what is normally considered waste into a precious resource (nutrient-rich compost) completes the food/nutrient cycle.
+Also, we don't want to use good drinking water (a precious resource) to flush a resource-turned-waste down the toilet!
+We cook our food with wood fires or propane - indoors using a "normal" propane range/oven and the wood stove, and outdoors during warmer months on a camp stove, over a campfire, and using our cob oven.
+Our home is a cozy but roomy 1300 square feet.
+Not only does it protect us from even the harshest elements, but it is an ongoing expression of us.
+Our doors open out onto small gardens and flagstone patios, and we are cradled by Missouri forest, with mossy rocks, babbling creeks and waterfalls.
+Of course, no scene would be complete without the helpful and loving companionship of the many dogs, cats, peacocks, chickens, goats, deer and horse with whom we have shared our lives over the years.

 We wish you all the best in your endeavors.
 Happy Adventuring!